PatrickJS/redis-dataloader/README.md

 additional option called **expire** is also available, and will set a ttl in seconds on all keys set in redis if this option is passed.

-By default, the "cacheKeyFn" will serialize objects and arrays using [json-stable-stringify](https://github.com/substack/json-stable-stringify) and allow all other values to pass through unchanged.
+The `cacheKeyFn` will default to serialize objects and arrays using [json-stable-stringify](https://github.com/substack/json-stable-stringify) and allow all other values to pass through unchanged.

 ### Caching